augustinh22/msc_markdown/source/02_Theory.md

 \cleardoublepage
 \chapter{Theory}\label{ch:theory}

-This section aims to lay the groundwork and context in which the applied example implemented for north-western Syria was conceived, clarifying its larger purpose.
-Various terms relevant to this work will be explained or defined, and the broader, on-going global initiatives are described, for which this work is ideally relevant at the time of development.
+This section aims to lay the groundwork and context in which the applied example, a semantic data cube implemented for north-western Syria, was conceived, clarifying its intended larger purpose.
+Various relevant terms are explained, if not defined, and the broader, on-going global initiatives are described, for which this work hopes to be relevant.

 # Defining Some Terms

-Before digging into anything further, a few terms need to be clarified based on intended use or definition throughout this thesis.
-Some of these terms are still evolving, so the baseline for their usage here needs to be established.
+Before digging into anything further, a few terms need to be clarified based on intended use throughout this thesis.
+Some of these terms are still evolving, so the baseline for their usage here needs to be established, but is not necessarily definitive.

+## Open-data
+on the other hand, allows the rapid generation of large-scale and small-scale maps that do not include only “static” geophysical parameters (such as terrain height and vegetal cover), but also dynamic ones (such as likely positions of icebergs in the Arctic Ocean) and man-made artefacts.

+One existing transferable method for initial, generic semantic enrichment is automatic spectral categorisation of \ac{EO} data (i.e. preliminary classification).
+This moves away from application-based algorithms (e.g. water classifiers) and sample-based classifiers, which are often not transferable among multiple images at different spatio-temporal locations.
+Completely automated understanding of remotely sensed images is something for the future, but pre-classification can be understood as a first, fully automated step towards automated land cover classification [@baraldiOperationalAutomaticRemote2012].

+## Big Earth Data
-This thesis focuses on finding ways to utilise what is known as *big data*, but more specifically *big Earth data*, in service of global priority initiatives (see below).
-Remotely-sensed big Earth data could be analysed using methods applied to remotely-sensed imagery before Landsat opened its archive, but the majority of available data would never be used.
-Big Earth data pose different challenges to researchers due to their **volume, veracity, v v**, and demand different methods to leverage their potential, whether related to storage, access or analysis.
+This thesis focuses on utilising what is referred to as *big Earth data*.
+The opening of the Landsat archive to the public in 2008 [@wulderOpeningArchiveHow2012] presented new opportunities for many researchers to access and use Landsat data, stretching back for 35 years, but it also presented many new challenges, which researchers are still grappling with.
+Remotely-sensed *big Earth data* could continue to be analysed using methods that were applied to remotely-sensed images before Landsat opened its archive in 2008 (i.e. before they became a big data source) but the majority of \ac{EO} data available would never be used.

+*Big Earth data* pose different challenges to researchers due to various unique qualities that define their "bigness", which apply to *big data* more generally.
+These qualities are discussed in literature any number of "V's", depending on the source.
+Here, we will refer to the 4 V's as **volume, variety, velocity and veracity** (data at scale [TB, PB, etc.], data in many forms [many dimensions], data in motion[streaming], data uncertainty[unstructured, untrusted, uncleaned]).

-Much analysis in remote sensing was previously limited to manually selected, hopefully representative images for the purpose of a study, or even relying on two images for bi-temporal analysis, due to the prohibitive costs of images, limited technological tools and hardware to handle, store and process large data, discrepancies in necessary pre-processing for users to routinely conduct before analysis, and more.
-The opening of the Landsat archive to the public in 2008 [@wulderOpeningArchiveHow2012] presented new challenges
+Much analysis in remote sensing was previously limited to manually selected, hopefully representative images for the purpose of a given study.
+In terms of detecting changes, bi-temporal change analysis was commonly employed, due to the prohibitive cost of images, and limited technological tools and hardware to handle, store and process large data.

-- data cube
+Access to images is no longer a limiting factor, and transferability of existing methods to multiple images at the same place, different seasonal conditions, different geographic locations, etc. has become increasingly important.
+This was not only for the sake of efficiency, but for reliability and comparability of results.

+Developing large-scale, automated (repeatable and reliable) methods for extracting information from huge amounts of \ac{EO} data is not only the current trend, but the only foreseeable way to derive meaning from a rapidly growing, global data source.

+*Big Earth data* demand different and new methods to leverage their potential, whether related to storage, access or analysis.

+*Soille et al. (2016)*

+**Providing tools and applications for:
+- managing large EO datasets efficiently and with remote access for data analysis and exploitation, minimizing the transfer from or to remote data centers
+- adapt existing spatial and temporal analysis methods, and developing new methods that allow easier sharing, publishing, backup and reproduce big EO data;**

-- ARD
+## ARD

-- \ac{ToA} vs. \ac{BoA} vs. \ac{SURF} calibration
+### \ac{ToA} vs. \ac{BoA} vs. \ac{SURF} calibration

-- \ac{ESA} Level 1C - Level 2A
+## \ac{ESA} Level 1C - Level 2A

+## Semantic Enrichment

+## Data cube

+## Reproducibility

+# \ac{EO}-based information for indicators

+- \ac{EO} data and need for indicators
+- Indicators vs. evidence
+- Development of spatially-explicit indicators
+- spatially-explicit

+Indicator development is imperative to leveraging the potential of \ac{EO} data and transforming them into meaningful and actionable information.
+As big, open and free data sources, such as provided by the Sentinel-2 satellites, are collected over a longer timespan, indicators transferable to multiple data sources will be increasingly useful for interpreting a variety of \ac{EO} data.
+Indicator extraction is necessary because the reflectance observed by a sensor is only a proxy for detecting, identifying and monitoring objects and processes, since pixels representing similar reflectance values can represent different objects, surfaces, etc. Optical \ac{EO} data does not contain direct measurements of most objects or events on Earth (i.e. mixed pixels or relatively slow events).
+Non-physical entities (e.g. political boundaries) also cannot be directly measured.
+Replicable extraction of generic \ac{EO}-based indicators can complement indicators or reports from other in-situ sources as evidence for consilience to support decision-makers.
+Since free and open \ac{EO} data are independent of political boundaries, if not global in coverage, indicators derived from them will be especially useful in supporting international initiatives in various thematic domains, such as the \ac{UN}' \acp{SDG}.

+The challenge with \ac{EO} data is their necessity to be classified or interpreted in order to support meaningful analysis.

 - indicator vs. evidence
-While the term "indicator" refers to both spatially-explicit information derived from \ac{EO} data and statistical indicators to monitor targets of various international goals, they do not refer to information that can be used interchangeably.
-Indicators derived from \ac{EO} data are based on images that have been somehow semantically enriched or classified, which, even if automated and validated, always includes subjective decisions.
+Information derived from \ac{EO} data are based on images that have been somehow semantically enriched or classified, which, even if automated and validated, always includes subjective decisions.
 They are categorically different from other statistical measures, such as population counts, disease prevalence rates, \ac{GDP}, etc.  \ac{EO}-based indicators can serve as spatially explicit evidence to support these already identified indicators.

-- spatially-explicit
-- semantic enrichment
-- livelihood
+**Relevant here:**
+"indicators have the potential to be misleading, if the data, assumptions, or analyses behind them are incorrect.
+Aggregated data, for example, may mask inequalities within vulnerable groups that, unless disaggregated, will remain hidden to policymakers.
+In the extreme, this can lead to a phenomenon known as Simpson’s paradox, where a body of data displays a trend, yet when the data are broken into subgroups, the opposite trend is apparent for different subgroups" [@mainiSendaiFrameworkDisaster2017]